StephenCleary/blog-stephencleary-dotcom/blog/_posts/2021-01-14-asynchronous-messaging-2-durable-queues.md

 A final example is that some frameworks and host processes just do periodic application restarts just to keep things clean.
 For example, Apache's `MaxConnectionsPerChild` or IIS's `periodicRestart` can recycle child processes periodically.
 This is primarily useful for managing memory leaks in applications, frameworks, and/or libraries.
 Apache no longer recycles by default, but IIS still does.
 Again, this is based on the number of outstanding requests: the server will recycle its child application when it has no outstanding requests.

 The reasonable conclusion is that *shutdowns are normal*.
 All HTTP applications must work correctly when shutdowns occur.
-Correlation: All software that assumes it will never shut down is inherently buggy.
+Corollary: All software that assumes it will never shut down is inherently buggy.

 Finally, we return to what "durable" means.
 In-memory queues cannot survive shutdowns.
 Therefore, "minimum acceptable reliability" means that the queue of work survives shutdowns, which are normal and common.